odkr/mac-ssh-askpass/README.md

 ```sh
 curl https://codeload.github.com/odkr/mac-ssh-askpass/tar.gz/v1.1.0b3 | tar -xz
 sh mac-ssh-askpass-1.1.0b3/install.sh

 ```

-If you didn't change your default shell, you can simply copy-paste the code above into a terminal as a whole.
+If you didn't change your default shell, you can simply copy-paste the code above into a terminal.

 ## DOCUMENTATION